TWiStErRob/twisterrob.github.io/_posts/2019-03-10-practical-jfixture.md

     assertNotNull(result);
 }
 ```
-Compare this to the classic approach where we would need to create each object individually filling in the properties with dummy values, and potentially creating constants for these values.
+Compare this to the classic approach where we would need to create each object individually, filling in the properties with dummy values, and potentially creating constants for these values.
 No matter how deep or complicated it gets, JFixture usually finds a way to create an instance with all the data filled in.
 ```kotlin
 val journey = Journey(
     "",